 - How high are the rents for other properties in the neighborhood?

-- How much can the property appreciate in value in the coming years?
+- How much can the property potentially appreciate in value in the coming years?

-- How easy should my property be to maintain?
+- How can I manage maintenance?
 Can someone else do it for me when I’m not there?

-2. Finding a real estate agent or a buyers agent in Australia
+2. Finding a real estate agent or buyer’s agent

 I recommend you to contact a real estate agent that has a good knowledge of the local price levels and the best locations in your chosen area.